Rajnishmaurya/da6401_assignment2/partB/README.md

 # ResNet50 Fine-Tuning last K layers

 This repository contains code for fine-tuning a pre-trained ResNet50 model on the iNaturalist dataset.
-The project demonstrates transfer learning by freezing most of the ResNet50 layers and only training the last k layers for image classification.
+The assignment demonstrates transfer learning by freezing most of the ResNet50 layers and only training the last k layers for image classification.

 ## Assignment Overview